Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

             - Returns: None

 ## ChangeLanguage
-    Class Purpose: To allow the user to change it's current learning language to any other on the "constant.py" file (either Spanish or French).
+    Class Purpose: To allow the user to change its current learning language to any other on the "constant.py" file (either Spanish or French).

     Data Fields: None